- What is an anterior hip replacement?

 Do Not massage the hip or the incision!

 Do Not use weights or rubber bands to strengthen your hip

 Do Not do exercises or engage in physical therapy!

 What are the general complications of total hip replacement surgery?

 Although we have not seen a dislocation in our patients, Dr. Boettner assumes there is a small risk of dislocation following anterior total hip replacement.
 Certain extreme motions are not advised after surgery.
 Further complications of an anterior approach can include intraoperative fracture, deep implant infection, blood loss requiring blood transfusion, leg length discrepancy, wound drainage, early femoral component loosening, implant loosening over time secondary to wear of the components or loss of fixation as well as numbness or pain from injury to the lateral femoral cutaneous nerve.
+Nerve injuries of larger nerves, like the femoral or sciatic nerve are possible and can result in significant pain, functional limitation (foot drop, knee weakness) and long term chronic sympathetic pain syndromes.
+The frequency is about 1 in 750.
 Medical complications like deep venous thrombosis are possible and you will be placed on a blood thinner (usually aspirin).
 More serious complications like a pulmonary emboli, heart attack and stroke, etc. as well as bleeding complications are relatively rare.
 Our preoperative clearance program reduces the risk of serious complications significantly, and almost all of our patients today will avoid major medical complications because of our thorough preoperative medical work up.

 What is my activity level when I get home?